2021–22 Michigan Wolverines men's basketball team: 2022 Recruiting class

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Michigan 2022 Basketball Commitments".
+Rivals.
+Retrieved February 19, 2021.; "2022 Michigan Wolverines Recruiting Class".
+ESPN.
+Retrieved February 19, 2021.; "2022 Team Ranking".
+Rivals.
+Retrieved February 19, 2021.;

 Regular season

 November

 Michigan began the season on November 10 with an 88–76 victory over the Buffalo Bulls, winning their 19th consecutive season opener.
 Michigan was led by Hunter Dickinson with 27 points, his sixth career game with 20 or more points, while Terrance Williams II added a career-high 15 points and seven rebounds.
 On November 13, Michigan defeated Prairie View A&M 77–49.
 Michigan was led by Eli Brooks with 15 points, while Caleb Houstan added 13 points, and Dickinson added 11 points, including his first career three-pointer, and 10 rebounds, for his seventh career double-double.
-On November 16, Michigan was upset by Seton Hall 65–67 in the Gavitt Tipoff Games.
+On November 16, Michigan was upset by Seton Hall 67–65 in the Gavitt Tipoff Games.
 Michigan was led by Dickinson with a game-high 18 points, and nine rebounds, while Brooks added 17 points, six rebounds and four assists, and DeVante' Jones recorded his 13th career double-double with 11 points and a team-high 12 rebounds.
 Williams drew a foul with 0.8 seconds remaining and had a chance to tie the game, however, he missed the first foul shot.
 On November 20, Michigan defeated UNLV 74–61 in the Roman Main Event semifinals.
 Michigan was led by Brooks with a game-high 22 points, his sixth career game with 20 or more points, while Moussa Diabaté added 14 points, seven rebounds, two blocks and a steal off the bench, and Dickinson added 13 points and seven rebounds.
-On November 21 Michigan lost to Arizona 62–80 in the Roman Main Event championship game.
+On November 21 Michigan lost to Arizona 80–62 in the Roman Main Event championship game.
 Michigan was led by Brooks with 14 points, while Dickinson added 11 points and a team-best seven rebounds.
 On November 24, Michigan defeated Tarleton State 65–54.
 Michigan was led by Brooks with 15 points, while Diabate added 14 points and seven rebounds, Houstan added 14 points and a career-high 10 rebounds for his first career double-double, and Dickinson added nine points, 10 rebounds, four blocks and three assists, one point shy of a double-double.